 - 1. US Citizen or US permanent resident or F-1/J-1 Visa (for international students), and DACA recipients. - 2.
-Completed a primary application following the procedural rules and regulations of the American Medical College Application Service (AMCAS, https://www.aamc.org/students/applying/amcas/). - 3.
-Earned Bachelor of Science from an appropriately accredited institution prior to matriculation or - Earned doctoral degree, or will be earned prior to matriculation, may be substituted for the Bachelor of Science to meet this requirement, or - Earned bachelor's degree from a Canadian institution which has received accreditation from one of the regional US accreditation bodies, this may meet the requirement. - 4.
-All required prerequisite pre-medical courses completed with a grade C or higher. - Courses taken pass/fail or credit/no credit do not count towards meeting the premedical requirements. - For institutions that provide a narrative evaluation of classes, students must request a conversion to a calculated GPA from their institutional registrar 3.0 or higher cumulative GPA on a four-point (4.0) scale. - 4.1 Complete the following prerequisites courses providing foundational knowledge in the physical, life, and social sciences, while enhancing your skills in reading, writing, critical-thinking, problem solving, oral and written communication skills.
+Earned Bachelor of Science from an appropriately accredited institution prior to matriculation or - Earned doctoral degree, or will be earned prior to matriculation, may be substituted for the Bachelor of Science to meet this requirement, or - Earned bachelor's degree from a Canadian institution which has received accreditation from one of the regional US accreditation bodies, this may meet the requirement. - 3.
+All required prerequisite pre-medical courses completed with a grade C or higher. - Courses taken pass/fail or credit/no credit do not count towards meeting the premedical requirements. - For institutions that provide a narrative evaluation of classes, students must request a conversion to a calculated GPA from their institutional registrar 3.0 or higher cumulative GPA on a four-point (4.0) scale. - 3.1 Complete the following prerequisites courses providing foundational knowledge in the physical, life, and social sciences, while enhancing your skills in reading, writing, critical-thinking, problem solving, oral and written communication skills.
 Science courses must be completed within 7 years prior to matriculation in the program.

-REQUIRED PREREQUISITE COURSES Subject Specifications Biology 4 semester or 6 quarter hours AP credits can be used, Laboratory experience required.
+REG REQUIRED PREREQUISITE COURSES Subject Specifications Biology 4 semester or 6 quarter hours AP credits can be used, Laboratory experience required.
 Chemistry /Biochemistry 4 semester or 6 quarter hours (with at least 2 semester or 3 quarter hours of organic chemistry required).
 Inorganic chemistry or biochemistry accepted.
 Laboratory experience required.
 AP credits can be used toward a higher level course substituting for one semester of inorganic chemistry Physics 4 semester or 6 quarter hours.
 Laboratory experience desired, not required.
 Expository Writing 4 semester or 6 quarter hours, AP credits cannot be used.
 Humanities or social science courses involving substantial expository writing will satisfy this requirement